jming422/fira-code-mode/README.md

 2. Install `fira-code-mode`. (from MELPA: `M-x package-install RET fira-code-mode RET`)

-3. Enable `fira-code-mode` in your config.
-Here are some examples:
+3. Enable `fira-code-mode` in your config, either using `(global-fira-code-mode)` or by adding `fira-code-mode` to whichever hooks you like.

+4. Done, enjoy the ligatures!

+## Example Configs
 With [use-package](https://github.com/jwiegley/use-package) (this is the config that I use personally):
 ```elisp
 (use-package fira-code-mode